 It should be clear from your financials what your capital requirements will be.
 On this slide you should outline how you plan to take in funding—how big each round will be, and the timing of each—and map the funding against your key near-term and medium-term milestones.
 You should also include your key achievements to date.
 These milestones should tie to the key metrics in your financial projections, and they should provide a clear, crisp picture of your product introduction and market expansion roadmap.
 In essence, this is your operating plan for the funds you are raising.
 Do not spend time presenting a “use of funds” table.
 Investors want to see measures of accomplishment, not measures of activity.
 And they want to know that you are asking for the right amount of money to get the company to a meaningful milestone.

 This slide is almost always wasted.
 Most entrepreneurs just put up three or four dot points about how wonderful their investment opportunity is.
 Generally the words are the same words that investors hear from scores of other entrepreneurs, such as, “We have a huge opportunity, and we will be the winners!”
-Your key objective on this slide is to solidify the core value proposition of your company in words that are memorable and unique to your company.
+Your key objective on this slide is to solidify the core value proposition of your company in words that are memorable, specific and unique to your company.
 If the venture investor in the room has to give a short description of your company to his partners, these are the words you want used.
 This is a good place to reinforce your tagline, or mantra—the short phrase that captures the essence of your message to investors.
 The best solution to creating your summary slide is to imagine that this is the only slide you will ever be able to present.
 If you had to do your whole pitch in one slide (with 30 point font), this is that slide.

-So here we have a good general outline for pitching your company.
+So here we have a good general framework for pitching your company.
 But remember, it’s about selling your investment proposition, not about covering points.
 Don’t get fixated on using this or any other template.
 You should know the issues about your company that investors are most concerned about.
 Those are the issues you need to concentrate on.
 Make sure you address all the predictable “burning questions” as early as you can in your presentation, even if it means violating the sequence above.

 Tips on effective pitching